Keyfactor/ejbca-ce/README.md

 [![Discuss](https://img.shields.io/badge/discuss-ejbca-ce?style=flat)](https://github.com/Keyfactor/ejbca-ce/discussions)

-EJBCA covers all your needs – from certificate management, registration and enrollment to certificate validation.

 Welcome to EJBCA – the Open Source Certificate Authority (software).
+EJBCA covers all your needs – from certificate management, registration, and enrollment to certificate validation.

-EJBCA is one of the longest running CA software projects, providing time-proven robustness, reliability and flexibitlity.
-EJBCA is platform independent and can easily be scaled out to match the needs of your PKI requirements, whether you’re setting up a national eID, securing your industrial IoT platform or managing your own internal PKI for Enterprise or DevOps.
+EJBCA is one of the longest-running CA software projects, providing time-proven robustness, reliability, and flexibility.
+EJBCA is platform-independent and can easily be scaled out to match the needs of your PKI requirements, whether you’re setting up a national eID, securing your industrial IoT platform, or managing your own internal PKI for Enterprise or DevOps.

-EJBCA is developed in Java and runs on a JVM such as OpenJDK, available on most platforms such as Linux and Windows.
+EJBCA is developed in Java and runs on a JVM such as OpenJDK, available on most platforms, such as Linux and Windows.

 There are two versions of EJBCA:
 * **EJBCA Community** (EJBCA CE) - free and open source, OSI Certified Open Source Software